ChemeketaCS/csweb/content/assignments/cs290/current/10/_index.md

 up the file `~ascholer/www/index.html`.
 If I try to request `xxx.xxx.xxx.xxx/~ascholer/foo.html`, it would serve up `~ascholer/www/foo.html`.

-Log into the server using sftp and make a `www` directory in your home folder and in it add a simple **index.html** page.
+Log into the server and make a `www` directory in your home folder and in it add a simple **index.html** page.
 Your index.html should be an actual html file (has \<head>, \<body>,etc...) but the contents can just be "Hello world".

+You can do this using an sftp client OR by remoting in with ssh and using a text editor like **nano** or **vim** directly from the command prompt.

 ## Add an ssh key